Jutho/TensorKit.jl/docs/src/man/intro.md

 The reason for implementing symmetries is to exploit the computation and memory gains resulting from restricting to tensor maps ``t:W_1 ⊗ W_2 ⊗ … ⊗ W_{N_2} → V_1 ⊗ V_2 ⊗ … ⊗
-V_{N_1}`` that are invariant under the symmetry (i.e. that act as [intertwiners](https://en.wikipedia.org/wiki/Equivariant_map#Representation_theory) between the symmetry action on the domain and the codomain).
+V_{N_1}`` that are invariant under the symmetry, i.e. that act as [intertwiners](https://en.wikipedia.org/wiki/Equivariant_map#Representation_theory) between the symmetry action on the domain and the codomain.
 Indeed, such tensors should be block diagonal because of [Schur's lemma](https://en.wikipedia.org/wiki/Schur%27s_lemma), but only after we couple the individual irreps in the spaces ``W_i`` to a joint irrep, which is then again split into the individual irreps of the spaces ``V_i``.
 The basis